 Organizations face significant risks in terms of legal fees, negative brand impact, and lost revenue if accessibility is not implemented within their sites or applications.
-The business case for implementing accessibility can be seen in light of reducing the risk associated with each of these risk factors.
-Each risk is a cost to your organization, with the total cost equal to the total potential damage multiplied by the likely rate of an occurrence.
+Therefore, the business case for implementing accessibility can be measured in terms of reducing the risk associated with each of these areas.
+Each risk is a cost to your organization, with the total cost being the total potential damage then multiplied by the likely rate of an occurrence.
 Given the scope of the operations of most major organizations today, and the multi-year span of such a risk analysis, an average organization faces the potential for significant damages if accessibility is not addressed in the near term.

 Complaints against organizations as a service provider or product vendors relate to discrimination in the provision of services.
 Most major industrialized markets contain anti-discrimination legislation that is applicable to publicly available sites and services.
 Anti-discrimination legislation allows for both legal and punitive damages – the total cost for any given case being potentially large.

 For example, the National Federation of the Blind (‘NFB’) brought a lawsuit against the Target Corporation that challenges whether the limitations that the Americans with Disabilities Act (‘ADA’) of 1990 imposes on businesses must also apply to e-commerce websites.
 The NFB sued Target, claiming that blind people are unable to access much of the information on Target’s website, or purchase anything from its website independently.
 The case was then settled for (i) six million dollars in direct damages and (ii) an agreement that Target will make their site compliant with Section 508, WCAG P1 and P2 requirements.
 A significant number of other vendors have seen activity under the ADA and profiles of these cases are provided under the Accessibility Overview available on this site.